ESIPFed/science-on-schema.org/decisions/4-dataset-metadata-distributions.md

     "@context": "https://schema.org/",
     "@type": "DataDownload",
-    "name": "EML file that describes the Example Dataset", "description": "We use the DataDownload class for Metadata files so that we can use the schema:MediaObject properties for descirbing bytesize, encoding, etc.", ...
+    "name": "EML file that describes the Example Dataset", "description": "We use the DataDownload class for Metadata files so that we can use the schema:MediaObject properties for describing bytesize, encoding, etc.", ...
     <strong>"about": {
       "@type": "Dataset",
       "name": "Example Dataset",
-      "distrubtion": {
+      "distribution": {
         "@type": "DataDownload",
         ...
       },